 What are the weaknesses of today’s private marketplaces?

 Are some PMP solutions better than others?
 Actually, yes.
-Just like networks, most PMPs keep the control over ad placements.
-Your superior knowledge of the products you sell and audience that views them matters little.
+Just like networks, most PMPs maintain control over ad placements.
+As a retailer, your superior product and audience knowledge matters little.
 Without an ability to dictate relevancy scoring, you can’t influence the outcome of which ads show where.

 In this instance, the trade-off – more revenue potential for worse user experience – proves damaging.
 A page cluttered with non-harmonized swim lanes delivers duplicate content.
 Shoppers don’t care who serves the ads.
 They only care that their experience doesn’t suck.